 Sleep is part of our health but not when you are behind wheels to the remotest areas of Uganda.
-To be on safer side, simply park aside but in a safer place and take some minutes to grab some sleep prior proceeding with your journey.
-However, most of Ugandan roads tend to be bumpy especially in the rural areas and this may also help keep you awake as you drive.
-Don’t be surprised when you bump into water logged potholes and don’t expect to remain sleepy on wheels unlike the smooth roads that can really take you off and at the end, you find yourself dosing behind wheels.
-This is worse even for travelers on long distance safaris to Murchison Falls National Park, Bwindi National Park, Kidepo Valley National Park, Mgahinga Gorilla National Park and others.
-However, the routes that lead up to these protected areas come with stunning scenery and other incredible tourist attractions for you enjoy.
+To be on the safer side, simply park aside but in a safer place and take some minutes to grab some sleep prior to proceeding with your journey.
+However, most of the Ugandan roads tend to be bumpy especially in the rural areas and this may also help keep you awake as you drive.
+Don’t be surprised when you bump into waterlogged potholes and don’t expect to remain sleepy on wheels, unlike the smooth roads that can really take you off, and at the end, you find yourself dosing behind wheels.
+This is worse even for travelers on long-distance safaris to Murchison Falls National Park, Bwindi National Park, Kidepo Valley National Park, Mgahinga Gorilla National Park, and others.
+However, the routes that lead up to these protected areas come with stunning scenery and other incredible tourist attractions for you to enjoy.

-Below are some of the tips for you stay out of sleep while on self drive tour in Uganda;
+Below are some of the tips for your stay out of sleep while on a self-drive tour in Uganda;

 1. Don’t drive when you are very tired

-Usually, the first rule for one to stay safe while on self drive adventure isn’t embarking on a road trip and yet you are feeling tired.
-Given that you will be solo traveler and your schedule isn’t fixed, have enough time to rest, relax and do not be stressed.
-In case of whole day busy schedules, use the following day for you to rest and relax and then set off the next day when you are fresh.
-Self drive adventures require you to have a strong mind especially for longer distant safaris in Uganda.
+Usually, the first rule for one to stay safe while on a self-drive adventure isn’t embarking on a road trip and yet you are feeling tired.
+Given that you will be a solo traveler and your schedule isn’t fixed, have enough time to rest, relax, and do not be stressed.
+In case of whole-day busy schedules, use the following day for you to rest and relax and then set off the next day when you are fresh.
+Self-drive adventures require you to have a strong mind especially for longer distant safaris in Uganda.

 2. Don’t drive in a rushy way